CorniiDog/lightning_parser_lib/README.md

         "combine_strikes_with_intercepting_times": True, # Set to true to ensure that strikes with intercepting times get combined.
         "intercepting_times_extension_buffer": 0.6, # Number of seconds of additional overlap to allow an additional strike to be involved
         "intercepting_times_extension_max_distance": 100000, # The max distance between the start point of one lightning strike and at least one from the entirety of another lightning strike's points

-    }
+        # Caching
+        "cache_results": True, # Set to true to cache results "max_cache_life_days": 7 # The number of days to save a cache }

 ```